What is the Coppa Italia?

 The first is that in Italy, the tournament actually has a bracket starting with the Round of 16, whereas in England each round is determined by a random draw.

-The Coppa Italia also, in its new format for the 2021-22 edition, includes just 44 teams: 20 each from Serie A and Serie B, then only the top four from Serie C. In the past it was all 78 from the top four divisions, and a proposal had been made to eliminate Serie C and D entirely; picking four from Serie C, in a random draw, was the compromise solution.
+The Coppa Italia also, in its new format, which was introduced in 2021, includes just 44 teams: 20 each from Serie A and Serie B, then only the top four from Serie C. In the past it was all 78 from the top four divisions, and a proposal had been made to eliminate Serie C and D entirely; picking four from Serie C, in a random draw, was the compromise solution.

 Each leg is a single knockout, except for the semifinals, which is one leg at each club’s ground.
 The Final is always held at the Stadio Olimpico in Rome.